-I just love it at Christmas when the house twinkles, with all the lovely Christmas lights on those dark cold winter nights.
+I love it when the house twinkles at Christmas, with all the lovely Christmas lights on those dark, cold winter nights.

-Last week I made some cute led mini Pine Cone Christmas trees.
-This week I’ve added some lovely Christmas bottle lights, to my illuminations.
+Last week, I made some cute LED mini Pine Cone Christmas trees.
+I’ve added some lovely Christmas bottle lights to my illuminations this week.

-Before when you wanted to put lights into a bottle you had to drill a hole into the glass, which you can imagine wasn’t easy.
-Well, the other day I discovered an amazing product, cork bottle led lights.
+Before, when you wanted to put lights into a bottle, you had to drill a hole into the glass, which you can imagine wasn’t easy; the other day, I discovered an amazing product: cork bottle LED lights.

-No need for drilling anymore just simply drop the string of led lights through the neck of the bottle and the batteries are stored in the cork.
+No need for drilling anymore simply drop the string of LED lights through the neck of the bottle, and the batteries are stored in the cork.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-- Empty glass bottles- You can use wine bottles, spirit bottles, and even soda bottles.
+- Empty glass bottles- You can use wine, spirit, and even soda bottles.
 Just choose the ones you like the shape of.
 Personally, I like the little tonic water bottles.

 - Cork bottle lights